 Digital identity for financial services

 In a digital world where consumers value convenience and instant access, a physical-first banking experience won’t cut it.
 Customers now expect online banking services as a given.

 But digitizing banking experiences isn’t as simple as moving money management services online.
 For financial services, digital means new challenges, whether that’s combatting online fraud, maintaining user privacy or reducing friction in the customer experience.

 Fraudsters can easily access leaked SSNs and personal information on the dark web and use information like this to set up fake accounts.
 Plus, consumers need to have trust in the onboarding process.
-Up to 43% of customers will abandon at account creation if they feel their data is not secure, the process is too invasive or onboarding takes too long.
-Customers will no longer accept long wait times to access financial services when user verification can grant them access in minutes.
+Up to 43% of customers will abandon account creation if they feel their data is not secure, the process is too invasive or onboarding takes too long.
+Customers will no longer accept long wait times to access financial services when identity verification can grant them access in minutes.

 By making digital identity verification a central part of their digital strategies, banks can meet the demands of modern customers while simultaneously safeguarding the business and its customers.

-Biometric digital identity solutions
+Digital identity verification solutions

 Customers also like biometrics.
 According to our Digital by Default survey, 8 in 10 customers find biometrics both convenient and secure.
 Clearly, biometrics are the way to go in terms of meeting modern-day customers’ expectations.